-Experience little Spain in Sanmeoru Winery, where they produce wild grape and wine in a wine distillery.
+Experience little Spain in Sanmeoru Winery, where they produce wild grapes and wine in a wine distillery.
 You get a chance to bottle your very own bottle of grape wine.
 After touring the entire wine distillery where you can see barrels of wine aging to perfection, head over to their workshop and have a go at making various products with the grapes like soap bars, grape jam, and chocolate!

 5) Herb Island

 Herb Island is an enormous theme park made of 5 different themes: a Herb Museum, Santa Village, Mini Zoo, Venice Village, Flower & Waterfall Garden, Korea’s Old Streets, and Dinosaur Village.
 Each zone is beautiful on its own, and it is perfect for families and lovers to visit this place because there are lots of photo spots.
-The highlight of Herb Island is when the sun sets and it becomes dark. the entire park is lit up with bright lights and turns into a totally different world to what you will see when the sun is out.
+The highlight of Herb Island is when the sun sets and it becomes dark. the entire park is lit up with bright lights and turns into a totally different world from what you will see when the sun is out.
 (Spot link)

-Course C) East Gyeonggi-do
+Course C. East Gyeonggi-do

 And our final guide, Course C! going over to the East of Gyeonggi-do, comprised of most of the sightseeing sites.
 Course C is the best option for you if you like to take your time admiring landscapes and enjoying a tranquil time strolling around in parks!